T J Fogarty

 About T J Fogarty

 T J Fogarty is a scholar working on Internal Medicine, Pulmonary and Respiratory Medicine and Emergency Medical Services, having authored 9 papers that have together received 587 indexed citations.
-Recurring topics across this work include Aortic Disease and Treatment Approaches (3 papers), Cerebrovascular and Carotid Artery Diseases (3 papers) and Peripheral Artery Disease Management (3 papers).
+Recurring topics across this work include Aortic Disease and Treatment Approaches (3 papers), Cerebrovascular and Carotid Artery Diseases (3 papers), Peripheral Artery Disease Management (3 papers), Aortic aneurysm repair treatments (3 papers), Infectious Aortic and Vascular Conditions (2 papers), Coronary Interventions and Diagnostics (2 papers), Cancer therapeutics and mechanisms (1 paper) and Cholinesterase and Neurodegenerative Diseases (1 paper).
 The work is most often cited by research in Pulmonary and Respiratory Medicine (452 citations), Surgery (413 citations) and Cardiology and Cardiovascular Medicine (140 citations).
 T J Fogarty has collaborated with scholars based in United States.
 Frequent co-authors include Michael D. Dake, R. Scott Mitchell, D. Craig Miller, Charles P. Semba, Matthew R. Selmon, John B. Simpson, Paul R. Cipriano, Gregory Robertson, Danna E. Johnson and Nam Il Kim.
-Their work appears in journals such as Radiology, The American Journal of Cardiology and Journal of Thoracic and Cardiovascular Surgery.
+Their work appears in journals such as Radiology, Journal of Thoracic and Cardiovascular Surgery, The American Journal of Cardiology, Journal of Vascular Surgery and PubMed.

 Rankless uses publication and citation data sourced from OpenAlex, an open and comprehensive bibliographic database.
 While OpenAlex provides broad and valuable coverage of the global research landscape, it—like all bibliographic datasets—has inherent limitations.
 These include incomplete records, variations in author disambiguation, differences in journal indexing, and delays in data updates.
 As a result, some metrics and network relationships displayed in Rankless may not fully capture the entirety of a scholar's output or impact.